 Bobbing in almost overwhelming frustration, he let loose a series of squawks.
-The sharp winds would shred the sounds before they could cross the street, let alone pass through the glass of the hotel’s dining room window, so he didn’t worry they might alert the woman seated on the other side.
+The sharp winds would shred the sounds before they could cross the street, never mind pass through the old glass of the hotel’s dining room window, so he didn’t worry they might alert the woman seated on the other side.
 Not that it would matter if they did.
 She was far from stupid.
 She had to assume he was close.

 He squawked again.

 Why so long?
-He’d first assumed she was taunting him, flaunting her inaccessibility by seating herself where he couldn’t help but see her.
-But even allowing for how this much-aged Leticia tended to linger over her food, this was ridiculous.
+He had first assumed she was taunting him, flaunting her inaccessibility by seating herself where he could not help but see her.
+But even if he allowed for how this much-aged Leticia tended to linger over her food, this was ridiculous.

 He figured she was waiting for someone—considering what was at stake, perhaps several someones.
-Yet, so far, no one had joined her and she’d showed only a passing interest in anything beyond her food and what appeared to be a guidebook.
-The other diners—the few he could see, at any rate—might as well not exist.
+Yet, so far, no one had joined her and she had showed only a passing interest in anything beyond her food and what appeared to be a local guidebook.
+The other diners—the few he could see, at any rate—might as well not exist to her.
 The pedestrians, the cars in the street—none of them received more than a casual glance.
-Cormac, a lone raven on a rooftop, didn’t rate even that much.
+Cormac, a lone raven on a rooftop, did not rate even that much.

 Wind gusted sharply and he crouched low, dug his talons into the grooves of the roof tiles.
 Hard to believe this had all begun but a few weeks ago.

-His house had felt particularly empty that evening, the reality of his life too present to be ignored, so he’d walked the not inconsiderable distance to the village.
-He’d taken his time about it, admiring the rural landscape beneath the setting sun, relishing the feel of the land he’d chosen for himself—and that Idris grudgingly allowed him to inhabit.
+His house had felt particularly empty that evening, the reality of his life too present to be ignored, so he had walked the not inconsiderable distance to the village.
+He had taken his time about it, admiring the rural landscape beneath the setting sun, relishing the feel of the land he had chosen for himself—and that Idris grudgingly allowed him to inhabit.
 The woodlands of oak and ash, the rain-swollen brooks, the soft breeze that rustled the drying grasses beside the road and carried the rich scent of peat smoke.

-He remembered taking hold of the door only to remain standing at the threshold, momentarily caught between the solitude from which he’d come and the potential of the evening ahead: a few drinks, some good-natured arguments with the gents over some sport or another, a little flirtation with the ladies.
-For a few hours, at least, he’d expected to forget himself.
+He remembered taking hold of the door only to remain standing, momentarily caught on the threshold between the solitude from which he had come and the potential of the evening ahead: a few drinks, some good-natured arguments with the gents over some sport or another, a little flirtation with the ladies.
+For a few hours, at least, he had expected to forget himself.
 But no sooner had he stepped into the bright, crowded warmth than the summons had come and he was back to being Idris Cathmor’s errand boy.

 No choice, no say whatsoever over the course of his life.

-He supposed Leticia didn’t consider she had a choice here, either.
-It was a shame she was involved—and not just because she’d proven herself to be tough competition over the years.
-No, it was a shame because he’d enjoyed that competition up to now.
+He supposed Leticia didn’t consider that she had a choice here, either.
+It was a shame she was involved—and not just because she had proven herself to be tough competition over the years.
+No, it was a shame because he had enjoyed that competition up to now.
 Enjoyed her whimsical, often playful nature and the challenges it presented.
 But there was nothing enjoyable about this.
 She was running him ragged, forcing him into near constant use of disguise-craft, frequent spellwork, and shifts to raven-form with little chance to replenish the energies each depleted.
-He’d reached exhaustion days ago—which was more than a little humiliating, considering Leticia was full human and eighty if she were a day.
+He had reached exhaustion days ago—which was more than a little humiliating, considering Leticia was full human and eighty if she were a day.
 She ought to be the one exhausted, the one terrified of failure.
 Yet there she sat, for all appearances content, confident in her victory.

 With good reason, he had to admit.
-The wards she’d erected around the hotel were some of the best he’d seen.
-To get through them, he’d need a lot of supplies and a lot of time.
+The wards she’d erected around the hotel were some of the best he had seen.
+To get through them, he would need a lot of supplies and a lot of time.
 The latter was out of the question, and as soon as he left to collect the former, she’d leave.
 He couldn’t risk letting her out of his sight.
 Not as long as she had the relic.

 Several blasts of an air horn sounded in the distance as a North Isles ferry approached the harbor.
 Storm-wrought swells had the large ship bobbing like a child’s toy on the channel’s dark, foaming water.
 He watched for a moment, studied the curtain of rain that tracked the ferry’s path.
-Figured he had about a half hour before he’d have to seek shelter or resign himself to a good soaking.
+Figured he had about a half hour before he would need to seek shelter or resign himself to a good soaking.

 Was Leticia waiting for the ship?
-Its being twenty minutes behind schedule might explain why she’d lingered so long at the window.
+Its being twenty minutes behind schedule might explain why she had lingered so long at the window.

 She couldn’t expect to sail on it tonight; this was its last run until morning.
 She could be waiting for someone on board, he supposed.
 Chances of that were slim, given that the ferry was coming in from the outer islands—but, then, “slim chance” was Leticia’s weapon of choice, and one she wielded with enviable ease.

-He blinked stinging eyes and, fighting sensory overload, contemplated the growing crowd below.
+Cormac blinked stinging eyes and, fighting sensory overload, contemplated the growing crowd below.
 Add to that the number of passengers amassed at the ship’s rail and the sum total could equal disaster.
-Too late, he returned his attention to where it should have always been: Leticia at her table by the window.
-Only she wasn’t at her table.
+Too late, he returned his attention to where it should have remained: Leticia at her table by the window…only she wasn’t at her table.

 She wasn’t anywhere he could see.

 Dread settled like gravel in his stomach.
-With so many people as cover, she could slip away in one of the waiting cabs or, worse, hand the relic over to someone with Cormac none the wiser.
+With so many people as cover, Leticia could slip away in one of the waiting cabs or, worse, hand the relic over to someone with Cormac none the wiser.
 He’d have no trail to follow at all then.
 Slim chance, indeed.
 He scanned the area near the hotel, just across from the pier’s exit.
-Was Leticia still inside, hiding, waiting to make her move?
-Or had she already made it, already blended in with one of the groups milling about the entrance to the hotel’s pub?
+Was she still inside, hiding, waiting?
+Or had she already made her move, already blended in with one of the groups milling about the entrance to the hotel’s pub?

 A worker’s shout heralded the securing of the gangway and the potential for disaster doubled, trebled, as the exodus began.